grammyjs/website/site/docs/guide/README.md

 ## About the Documentation

-The documentation for grammY bots is divided into three layers.
+The grammY documentation is divided into three layers.

 1. High-level grammY docs _(this website)_
 2. [Low-level grammY API reference](https://deno.land/x/grammy/mod.ts)